 All students assessed performed extremely well on this item.
-Two made a raw score of 12 out of 12 and two made raw scores of 11 out of 12 on the assessment rubric.
-Raw scores ranging from 9 to 12 on the assessment rubric are in the Green zone.
-As this is the first year of our sampling data, we must be careful about drawing conclusions drawn from the data at this point.
+Three made a raw score of 12 out of 12, two a raw score of 11 on the assessment rubric and we have one missing score.
+Raw scores ranging from 11 to 12 on the assessment rubric are in the Green zone.
+Student continue to perform very well with their literary essay artifacts.
 We will need to see how scores compare over the next few years to draw substantive conclusions.
-However, with this small sampling, at this point, the results are very positive on this indicator.
+However, with this sampling, at this point, the results are very positive on this indicator.